 sn from Novell eDirectory or OpenLDAP are mapped to

-sn in Oracle Internet Directory.
+sn in the Oracle back-end directory.

 Customize the attribute mappings by following the instructions in "Customizing Mapping Rules".